raine/ramda-cli/README.md

 By default, the function is applied to a stream of JSON data read from stdin, and the output data is sent to standard out as stringified JSON.

-Technically, `function` should be a snippet of LiveScript that evaluates into a function.
+Technically, `function` should be a snippet of LiveScript (or JavaScript) that evaluates into a function.
 However, JavaScript function call syntax is valid LS, so if more suitable, JavaScript can be used when writing functions.

 If multiple `function` arguments are supplied, they are composed into a pipeline in  order from left to right, as with